2C-Bu

 2C-Bu, also known as 4-butyl-2,5-dimethoxyphenethylamine, is a serotonin receptor modulator of the phenethylamine and 2C families.
-It was said by Daniel Trachsel in 2013 to be completely unknown.
-However, the drug was subsequently characterized in 2025.
-2C-Bu is the 2C analogue of the DOx derivative DOBU.
+It is the 2C analogue of the DOx derivative DOBU.

+Use and effects

+2C-Bu was not included in Alexander Shulgin's book PiHKAL (Phenethylamines I Have Known and Loved) and its properties and effects in humans are unknown.

+Pharmacology

+Pharmacodynamics

-The drug is a potent and high-efficacy serotonin 5-HT_{2A} receptor partial agonist, with an EC_{50} of 3.9 to 29 nM and an E_{max} of 71 to 93%.
+2C-Bu is a potent and high-efficacy serotonin 5-HT_{2A} receptor partial agonist, with an EC_{50} of 3.9 to 29 nM and an E_{max} of 71 to 93%.

+Chemistry

+Analogues

+2C-Bu follows 2C-D, 2C-E, and 2C-P in the homologous series of 4-alkylated 2C derivatives.
+Higher homologues of 2C-Bu including 2C-Am and 2C-Hx are also known and have been characterized.

 2C-Bu has several notable skeletal isomers, including 2C-iBu, 2C-tBu, and 2C-sBu.
 2C-iBu and 2C-tBu are both active and produce hallucinogen-type effects in animals and/or humans.
 This is in spite of 2C-tBu being predicted to be inactive and DOTB (the DOx analogue of 2C-tBu) being inactive as a hallucinogen in animals and humans.
 2C-iBu may have reduced hallucinogenic potency than other 2C drugs and is being developed as a potential anti-inflammatory medication.

-Higher homologues of 2C-Bu including 2C-Am and 2C-Hx are also known and have been characterized.